 In fact, the two recurring themes of this latest conference were making money, and video.

-Making money is now not impossible.
-Some bloggers are doing fairly well; many others are at least making enough to turn blogging from a time-sink into a lucrative hobby.
-Much of that is thanks to Henry Copeland's BlogAds, which has brought paying advertisers like Audi and Levi's to the blogosphere, though donations (a major source of income for bloggers like Andrew Sullivan and Josh Marshall) and referral fees from online merchants like Amazon have also played a part.
-And there are other ventures in the works that may increase both the amount of money, and the amount of attention, available to the blogosphere.
+BlogAds, which has brought paying advertisers like Audi and Levi's to the blogosphere, though donations (a major source of income for bloggers like Andrew Sullivan and Josh Marshall) and referral fees from online merchants like Amazon have also played a part.
+And there are

 Combining two themes in one photo: A videoblogger records a session in which Henry Copeland of Blogads talks about making money.

-At the local level, there's a lot happening too.
-Check out this site, a web-based newspaper, community forum, and classified advertising site that also hosts TV commercials for an idea of what the future might hold.
+also hosts TV commercials for an idea of what the future might hold.
 With a bit of tweaking, this could be a local-paper killer.

 On the blogging side, at least, you can make too much of this: During a panel on blogs and journalism, J.D.
 Lasica turned to me and asked if I were planning to quit my dayjob for blogging.
 "No," was my rather emphatic answer.
 But things have reached the point at which it's now possible to earn as much by blogging as one can earn in many entry-level journalism jobs, and it makes an excellent marketing tool for free-lance writers as well.